mirobotech/BEAPER-Pico/Beginner Activities/Capstone Projects/Capstone-Preparation-Guide.md

 ## Part 1 — Project Description

-Write two or three sentences describing your project works **from the perspective of someone using it** — not how it works internally.
+Write two or three sentences describing how your project works **from the perspective of someone using it** — not how it works internally.

 Describe what users would see and how they would interact with it – what does it control, how would it be used, and what problem does it solve?